celetor/vpstoolbox/README.md

 Attachment: Trojan-GFW one-click script's function is basically complete.
 Stop updating from now on.
 If you need more functions, please use Github issue function.

-## If you found it useful , please fork this project and give a star ,thanks!
+## If you found it useful , please give a star ,thanks!